 This guest article has been provided by Michelle Bilan.

 Photo credit: The feature image is symbolic and has been done by Sura Nualpradid.This guest article has been submitted by Michelle Bilan.
-We appreciate all guest contributions but the opinions expressed by the author do not necessarily reflect the views of TechAcute.
+While we appreciate guest contributions, it's important to note that the views expressed by the author are not necessarily reflective of those held by TechAcute.